 “My biggest driving factor is being able to have that relationship,” Sticker said.

-In addition to providing clean syringes, the funding – totaling $6,235 – will go towards placing sharps boxes – metal boxes for syringe litter – near syringe litter hotspots in the county.
+In addition to providing clean syringes, the state grant and other funding totaling $6,235 will go towards placing sharps boxes – metal boxes for syringe litter – near syringe litter hotspots in the county.